 - Designate an Internship Advisor to work with the Site Supervisor

-- Assist in the establishment and maintenance of co-ops and credit-worthy internship experiences
+- Assist in the establishment and maintenance and credit-worthy internship experiences

 - Conduct site visits with employers and interns